Boruto: Part I: Naruto Next Generations

+Part II: Two Blue Vortex

+Three years have passed, Naruto and Hinata are still alive and unconscious in Kawaki's dimension, while Sarada has failed to convince the Eighth Hokage Shikamaru Nara of Boruto's innocence.
+Code attacks the Konoha village with an army of monsters, but Boruto arrives to fight them off.
+Kawaki attacks Boruto and allows Code to escape before Boruto can get information about the Ten-Tails.
+Boruto uses the Flying Raijin technique to teleport to the dimension where he encounters Code and the four Shinju clones.
+After escaping, Boruto is supported by Koji Kashin, who became his new mentor, while sitting next to the tree that Code has trapped Sasuke in.
+Boruto reunites with Sarada and Sumire in the village, but Mitsuki attacks Boruto.
+After snapping Mitsuki out of his wrath, Boruto reveals the truth about what happened three years ago to Shikamaru through the Mind Body Transmission technique by Ino Yamanaka.
+Shikamaru tells Boruto that until they are ready to expose Kawaki's crimes to the village, they must work together in the shadows since Boruto is still considered a criminal.
+After Boruto informs Shikamaru of the true purpose of the sentient Ten-Tails, two Shinju clones Jura and Hidari arrives to the village to search for Naruto's whereabouts.
+Himawari, who believes that Boruto is innocent and wants to help her brother, steps forth to oppose them.
+The two Shinju clones begin their assault and Jura attempts to capture Himawari as their new target, as she is revealed to be Kurama's new host, while Sarada, Sumire and Konohamaru fight Hidari.
+After failing to obtain the Thorn Soul Bulb (which was the key to save Sasuke), Boruto was arrested and interrogated but manages to escape.

 Production

-When the Naruto manga ended in 2014, the company Shueisha asked Masashi Kishimoto to draw the sequel.
+When the Naruto manga concluded in 2014, the company Shueisha asked Masashi Kishimoto to draw the sequel.
 Kishimoto rejected the idea and proposed artist Mikio Ikemoto, who had been working as an assistant for Kishimoto ever since Naruto's early chapters, to draw it instead.
 A countdown website titled "Next Generation" was used to promote the new manga.
-In December 2015, the Boruto: Naruto Next Generations's serialisation was announced.
+In December 2015, Boruto: Naruto Next Generations's serialisation was announced.
 Kishimoto said he wanted Boruto to surpass his own work.
-The writer of Boruto, Ukyō Kodachi, had written a light novel called Gaara Hiden (2015) and had assisted Kishimoto in writing the script for the film Boruto: Naruto the Movie.Besides writing for the series, Kodachi supervises the story of the anime.
+The writer of Boruto, Ukyō Kodachi, had written a light novel called Gaara Hiden (2015) and had assisted Kishimoto in writing the script for the film Boruto: Naruto the Movie.
+Besides writing for the series, Kodachi supervises the story of the anime.
 Kishimoto also acted as the supervisor of the anime for episodes 8 and 9.
 Kodachi explained that the series' setting which is notable for handling more science than Naruto was influenced by his father, a physician.
 In order to further combine the use of ninjutsu and technology, Kodachi was inspired by sci-fi role playing games.